Published May 2, 2023

 methods in each Stamper

 class to adjust the position of the content added to the existing PDF document.
-The following example code will help to place the text at bottom left of the page:
+The following example code will help to place the text at the bottom left of the page:

 htmlStamper.setHorizontalAlignment(HorizontalAlignment.LEFT);